-Saxophonist Ryan Grist has been performing and teaching in and around Orangeville and the GTA for over 15 years.
+Saxophonist Ryan Grist has been performing and teaching in and around Orangeville and the GTA now for over 17 years.
 From studio work, to weddings and funerals, to instructing and performing, Ryan has proven to be an enthusiastic and versatile musician.